Drosophila hydei

-Drosophila hydei (mosca casera) is a species of Diptera, or the order of flies, in the family Drosophilidae.
+Drosophila hydei is a species of Diptera, or the order of flies, in the family Drosophilidae.
 It is a species in the hydei species subgroup, a group in the repleta species group.
 Bizarrely, it is also known for having approximately 23 mm long sperm, 10 times the length of the male's body.
 Drosophila hydei are commonly found on compost piles worldwide, and can be rudimentarily identified by eye owing to their large size and variegated pigment pattern on the thorax.
 The name derives from Dr R. R. Hyde, who first discovered that the species was distinct from Drosophila repleta.
 D. hydei are one of the more popular flies used as feeders in the pet trade.
 A few varieties are available, some flightless.
 They are very similar to Drosophila melanogaster, despite having separated 50 million years ago.

 Wild populations of D. hydei can be infected with Spiroplasma bacteria that defend the fly against parasitoid wasps.